kamranadavi00/comsol-simulation-copilot/README.md

 - Frontend: Next.js 15, TypeScript, Tailwind CSS, vtk.js, Canvas, SVG, Zod
 - Backend: FastAPI, Pydantic, Pandas, NumPy, SciPy, Uvicorn
-- AI command interpreter: OpenRouter with `z-ai/glm-5.2`, called only from a Next.js server route
+- AI command interpreter: OpenRouter with `z-ai`, called only from a Next.js server route

 Python remains the source of truth for all numerical results.
 The language model can only return a validated set of visualization and analysis actions; it cannot execute code or calculate simulation values.